samsquire/ideas3/README.md

 * **be retryable**
 * **be idempotent**

-# 22. Error subsystem
+# 22. Error subsystem and server

 Software is linked to an error server.
 The error server is responsible for tracking potential errors that could happen at all times.

-Allows the definition of error handlers and combined error handling.
+* Allows the definition of error handlers and combined error handling.
+* Outsource exception handling to the error server.

 # For loops flow control